SkyHomage/Prime-Number-Generator/README.md

 3 - exits

 Was thinking about making another class that implements PrimeNumberGenerator.
-This class will be called something like super generator and it will cache make use of threading, caching, and probably Sieve of Eratosthenes.
+This class will be called something like super generator and it will make use of threading, caching, and probably Sieve of Eratosthenes.